Unraveling the Limits: Understanding the Maximum Resolution of a Light Microscope

 -

-Lens Quality: The quality of the objective lens is paramount.
+Lens Quality: The quality of the objective lens is critical.
 High-quality lenses are precisely manufactured to minimize aberrations (distortions) that can blur the image.
 Chromatic aberrations (caused by different wavelengths of light being focused at different points) and spherical aberrations (caused by imperfections in the lens curvature) significantly impact resolution.

 -

 Specimen Preparation: Proper specimen preparation is essential.
 Techniques like staining, fixation, and embedding can significantly improve the contrast and visibility of cellular structures, making them easier to resolve.
-However, these techniques can also introduce artifacts which might hinder the resolving power.
+Still, these techniques can also introduce artifacts which might hinder the resolving power.

 -